The difficulty of the Everest Base Camp Trek

 4)Mani Rimdu Festival Trek

-Mani Rimdu Festival is a nineteen-day long festival celebrated at the Buddhist Gompa (monasteries) of Tengboche, Thame, and Chiwong in Solukhumbu district.
+Mani Rimdu Festival is a nineteen-day long festival celebrated at the Buddhist Gompa (monasteries) of Tengboche, Thame, and Chiwong in the Solukhumbu district.
 The festival concludes with a public celebration for three days during the full moon period.
 At the time of this public gathering, the Lamas dance wearing maroon robes and painted masks chanting sacred mantras to celebrate the triumph of virtue over the demon.

-Besides the local worshippers, hundreds of tourists gather to enjoy this exciting festival and to understand the rituals, culture, and traditions of Buddhist people of the Everest region.
+Besides the local worshippers, hundreds of tourists gather to enjoy this exciting festival and to understand the rituals, culture, and traditions of the Buddhist people of the Everest region.
 Festivals are an important part of the culture in the Himalayan region, and they are somehow related to the mountains and Mother Nature.
 Such an intricacy between Mother Nature and the culture of people provides an enticing prospect to the trek in this region.
-Mani Rimdu Festival Trek can be the best trek for those who want to enjoy the rich colours of the festival along with the magnificent view of Everest and other snow-clad mountain peaks.
+Mani Rimdu Festival Trek can be the best trek for those who want to enjoy the rich colors of the festival along with the magnificent view of Everest and other snow-clad mountain peaks.

 5)Everest Base Camp Heli Trek

 Everest Base Camp Heli Trek is a special package for those trekkers who cannot complete the classically designed Everest Base Camp Trek due to time constraints.
 In this trek, you will walk on foot to the base camp, they have a fantastic helicopter ride around the base camp region and then return to Kathmandu directly.